 The last in this article but certainly not the least, getting inbound links for your website is a great way to build credibility.
 Google assesses any high-authority inbound links you have on your website, which increase your business’s domain authority.

-For local SEO, these links can come from licensure bureaus such as the Better Business Bureau, local industry-relevant associations, the local government of official agencies, manufacturers, affiliates and more.
+For local SEO, these links can come from license bureaus such as the Better Business Bureau, local industry-relevant associations, the local government of official agencies, manufacturers, affiliates and more.

 The practice of local SEO doesn’t end here.
 Considering the vastness of the digital landscape, there are various other ways small businesses can use geo-targeting to gain an increased number of local customers that lead to more sales.